mrcybercat/internship-entry-assessment/programming-test.md

    - Explain how you have used those patterns in the past and how they have solved your problem
    - Use diagrams to explain the design patterns.

-I will provide example of each type of pattern
+I will provide one example of each type of pattern: creational, structural and behevioral.

 Creational: Builder
 ```mermaid